MSLNZ/msl-loadlib/docs/install.rst

    pip install py4j

 and a `Java Runtime Environment`_ and ensure that the ``java`` executable is available on your ``PATH``.
-For example, the following should return the version of Java that is installed:
+For example, the following should return the version of Java that is installed

 .. code-block:: console